SPANDigital/presidium/README.md

 # Presidium

-Presiduim is a Jekyll based documentation framework that enforces industry best practices for documenting software systems.
+Presidium is a documentation framework that enforces industry best practices for documenting software systems.
-Presidium provides software teams with familiar tools to acquire, revise, categorize, utilize and evaluate small document fragments that get aggregated into well structured website.
+Presidium provides software teams with the tools to acquire, revise, categorize, utilize and evaluate small document fragments that get aggregated into a well structured static website.
+Presidium is based on familar tools already in use by many software development teams.

 ## Quick Start
 - Download the [template project](https://github.com/SPANDigital/presidium)
 - Requires `ruby`, `bundler` and `npm`.
 See [setting up your environment](#setup) for further details and requirements.
 - To install the required dependencies and start the documentation server locally, run: